quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/conveyors.rst

 The configuration number accepts whole number between 0 and 20.

 All types of conveyors can be connected to make a setup of your choosing.
-We recommend overlapping the position of the conveyors by 0.05 meters to make sure objects can move between conveyors without any problem.

 .. image:: ../pictures/configuration_straightConveyor.png